FrancoForum

 The FrancoForum is a specialized language teaching facility owned and operated by the local government in Saint-Pierre and Miquelon, a French collectivity located off the coast of Newfoundland, Canada.
 Staffed by professional French instructors, the institute offers a variety of courses for both students and teachers wishing to improve their fluency.

 The FrancoForum is best known for hosting Le Programme Frecker, a 3-month French immersion program offered to students at Memorial University of Newfoundland.
 The program, which began in 1973, was originally housed in a small building at the centre of town.
-In 1992, an agreement was reached with the Conseil Général in Saint-Pierre to relocate the program to the newly built FrancoForum.
+In 1992, an agreement was reached with the Conseil Général of Saint-Pierre and Miquelon to relocate the program to the newly built FrancoForum.

 Because of its proximity to English-speaking Canada, Saint-Pierre has become a popular destination for anglophone students wishing to become immersed in French language and culture.
 The Newfoundland and Labrador branch of the Canadian Parents for French organization holds a yearly summer camp program at the FrancoForum.
 The Francoforum is accredited by the Public Service of Canada for French language training of civil servants.